|

 Mountain Antiquarian Booksellers Association, The American Society of

-Appraisers (ASA) and The
+Appraisers (ASA)

-Appraisal Foundation - authorized by the U.S. Congress as the source
+and The Appraisal Foundation - authorized by the

-Appraisal Standards Board of the Appraisal Foundation has promulgated the Uniform
+Appraisal Foundation has promulgated the Uniform Standards of

-regularly reviewed and updated.
+and updated.
 We adhere to the USPAP, with emphasis on Standards Rules 7 & 8 which address personal property, whose purpose is “to promote and maintain a high level of public trust in appraisal practice by establishing requirements for appraisers.”
 These requirements promote and encourage professionalism and integrity in the used and rare book industry.
 We appraise single titles or entire collections.
 The appraisal includes written documentation that may be used for estate/probate, tax deductible contribution, personal/resale and insurance purposes. - Valuations are based upon proven methods of investigating and determining fair market value.
 An extensive library of bibliographic resources, auction records, price guides, and other sources of information collected over a 50-year period make our appraisal process more than a mere comparison and contrast of prices on the Internet. - Book grading standards used include those established by the Antiquarian Booksellers Association of America, the Rocky Mountain Antiquarian Booksellers Association, The Library of Congress, The Manuscript Society, The Independent On-Line Booksellers Association, and The Antiquarian Bookman.
 Book Appraisal Policy Unless otherwise stated, all appraisals

 conducted by Clausen Books are for the purpose of determining the fair market